 Editor's Note: The Big Rock at Lake Cushman has recently been shed in poor light due to irresponsible and careless visitors.
 We'd like to stress the importance of always practicing the principles of Leave No Trace while respecting all other adventurers and park personnel.

 It’s summertime in the Olympic Peninsula!
-Sweet smelling lavender peppers the hillsides, Olympic Mountain Ice Cream drips down our wrists, and we toss what’s left of the unexpired sunscreen into our bags as we head out to tromp through the third of our monthly itineraries.
-Designed to highlight the best adventure, culinary and otherwise in Hood Canal, be sure to take a peek at our first and second itineraries to see where the path has taken us and read ahead to see where it’s going!
+Sweet-smelling lavender kisses the hillsides, Olympic Mountain Ice Cream drips down our wrists, and we toss what’s left of the unexpired sunscreen into our bags as we head out to tromp through the best of Hood Canal's favorite places to cool off when the temperature starts to rise!

 9 am | Downhome Dining